takeshidev/Automated-Testing-Demo---Api-and-Web/readme.md

-API Automation Testing demo using testcafe and chai
+API Automation Testing demo using WebDriverIO and chai